 The Company is included in the consolidated federal and certain combined state and local income tax returns filed by NHA and its subsidiaries (the "Group").
 The Company and the Group have a practice whereby federal and state and local income and capital taxes are determined for financial reporting purposes on a separate company basis.
 Federal, and certain state and local income and capital taxes were paid to NHA.
-As such, income taxes payable to NHA of approximately \$5.86 million and capital taxes payable to other state & local jurisdictions of approximately \$51 thousand are included in Other payables and accrued liabilities on the Consolidated Statement of Financial Condition as of March 31, 2017.
-The income taxes receivable from other state & local jurisdictions of approximately \$198 thousand is included in Other Assets on the Consolidated Statement of Financial Condition as of March 31, 2017.
+As such, federal income taxes and New York State ("NYS") and New York City ("NYC") capital taxes payable to NHA of approximately \$4.4 million are included in Other payables and accrued liabilities in the Consolidated Statement of Financial Condition as of March 31, 2018.